felixlopz/hubrise-test-task/content/developers/api/en/order-management.md

 - `cash`: the customer pays by cash to the store.

-- `online`: the customer pays online to an account owned by the store.
+- `online`: the customer pays online.

-- `third_party`: the customer pays to a third party which then passes part or all of the payment to the store.
-Examples include gift card companies and food ordering platforms.

 #### Example: